Nikoleta Yordanova is Associate Professor in European Politics and Director of Studies at the Institute of Political Science.

-Dr. Nikoleta Yordanova is Assistant Professor in European Politics.
-She is also Research Associate at the Collaborative Research Center “Political Economy of Reforms” (SFB884), University of Mannheim, where she has served as Principal Investigator of the DFG-funded project Legislative Reforms and Party Competition between 2014 and 2019.
+Dr. Nikoleta Yordanova is Associate Professor in European Politics.
+She is also Research Associate at the Collaborative Research Center “Political Economy of Reforms” (SFB884), University of Mannheim, where she has served as Principal Investigator of the DFG-funded project Legislative Reforms and Party Competition since 2014.

 She specialises in the study of European Union and comparative legislative politics.
 Her research focuses on political institutions, legislative behaviour, policy-making, delegation and compliance as well as policy reforms under coalition governments in European parliamentary democracies.

 She studied political science at Jacobs University and the London School of Economics and Political Science (LSE).
 She received her PhD from the European University Institute (EUI) in 2010.
-Her doctoral thesis was recognised with the ECPR Duncan Black Award, the EUSA Best Dissertation Prize, the EUI’s François Mény PhD Prize and a nomination for the ECPR Jean Blondel Prize.
+Her doctoral thesis was recognised with the ECPR Duncan Black Award, the EUSA Best Dissertation Prize and the EUI’s François Mény PhD Prize.
 Before joining Leiden University’s Institute of Political Science, Nikoleta was Assistant Professor (Junior Professor) in European Politics at the University of Mannheim (2013-2019), where she was the Coordinator of the BA programme in Political Science.
 She was also Research Fellow at the University of Mannheim (2010-2012) and Research Collaborator at the Robert Schuman Center for Advanced Studies (RSCAS) (2008-2009).
 She conducted part of her research at the European Parliament.